ainsleyclark/errors/README.md

 ## Contributing

+Please feel free to make a pull request if you think something should be added to this package!

 ## Credits

-Shout out to the incredible [Maria Letta](https://github.com/MariaLetta) for her excellent Gopher illustrations
+Shout out to the incredible [Maria Letta](https://github.com/MariaLetta) for her excellent Gopher illustrations.

+## Licence

+Code Copyright 2021 Go Mail.
+Code released under the [MIT Licence](LICENSE).